-Having written many useful articles like this one over the past decade, and having published them on a variety of sites for backlinks (including EzineArticles), I have learned that my investment of time, money, and effort into guest blogging on sites with high standards has brought me a more durable benefit over the years.
+Having written over 100 useful articles like this one over the past decade, and having published them on a variety of sites for backlinks (including EzineArticles), I have learned that my investment of time, money, and effort into guest posting on sites with high standards has brought me a more durable benefit over the years.

 Now, you have the information to make a decisions that will bring your game to the next level.

 Again, in your guest blogging journey, you should consider the importance of keeping the wind at your back—so you can move forward easier in the long run as search engines become increasingly intelligent.